exonum/exonum/MANUAL.md

 ### Api testing

-The following steps may helps you.
+The following steps may help you.

 * Define the `MyServiceApi` trait for the `TestKitApi` structure that covers the whole api of your service.
-* Implement functions that uses transactions to fill your storage with the test data.
+* Implement functions that use transactions to fill your storage with the test data.
 * Create the tests that check all of your endpoints.

 ```rust